yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_inference/inference_acceleration.md

-# Inference acceleration
+# Inference Acceleration

 ## The fundamental challenge of LLM inference

+### Overview
 LLM inference is **memory-IO bound, not compute bound**.
 In other words, it currently takes more time to load 1MB of data to the GPU’s compute cores than it does for those compute cores to perform LLM computations on 1MB of data.

 This is because LLM contains relative usually simple calculations (multiplication, addition, max-pooling, etc) that can be executed by high performing GPU parallel computing units.

 This means that LLM inference throughput is largely determined by how large a batch you can fit into high-bandwidth GPU memory.

 More specific reasons for LLM inference to be memory-bound is because of the following:

-* **Model size**: Modern LLMs often have billions of parameters, requiring significant memory just to store the model weights.
+* **Model parameters**: Modern LLMs often have billions of parameters, requiring significant memory just to store the model weights.
-* **Attention mechanism**: Transformers, which most LLMs are based on, use attention mechanisms that can require large amounts of memory, especially for long sequences.
+* **Attention mechanism**: Transformers, which most LLMs are based on, use attention mechanisms that can require large amounts of memory for KV Cache [{ref}`chapter_inference_sec_inference_acceleration_KV_cache`], especially for long sequences.
 * **Activations**: Storing intermediate activations during inference can consume substantial memory.
-* **KV-cache**: For autoregressive generation, maintaining the key-value cache for past tokens uses additional memory that grows with sequence length.
+* **Input-output tensors**: For autoregressive generation, maintaining the key-value cache for past tokens uses additional memory that grows with sequence length.

 While LLM inference is mainly memory-bound, the following factors also contributes to the computation intensity: